-It would be great folly and perverseness to charge me here with slighting or lessening the true value, use and importance of the inspired apostolic scriptures, for if the charge was just, it must lie against Paul and not against me, since I say nothing of them but that which he says and in his own express words, viz., that all their labor of preaching, and instructing and writing by divine inspiration had in themselves no other nature, use or power than that of such planting and watering as could not bare fruit until a higher power than was in them gave life and growth to that which they planted and watered.
-I exceedingly love and highly reverence the divine authority of the sacred writings of the apostles and evangelists and would gladly persuade everyone to be as deeply affected with them and pay as profound a regard to them as they would to an Elijah, a John Baptist or a Paul whom they knew to be immediately sent from heaven with God's message to them.
+It would be great folly and perverseness to charge me here with slighting or lessening the true value, use and importance of the inspired apostolic scriptures, for if the charge was just, it must lie against Paul and not against me.
+I say nothing of them except what he says and in his own express words, viz., that all their labor of preaching, and instructing and writing by divine inspiration had in themselves no other nature, use or power than that of planting and watering that could not bare fruit until a higher power than was in them gave life and growth to what they planted and watered.

+I exceedingly love and highly reverence the divine authority of the sacred writings of the apostles and evangelists.
+I would gladly persuade everyone to be as deeply affected with them and pay as profound a regard to them as they would to an Elijah, a John Baptist or a Paul whom they knew to be immediately sent from heaven with God's message to them.
 I reverence them as a literal truth of and from God as much as the greatest heavenly blessing that can be outwardly bestowed upon us.
-I reverence them as doing, or fitted to do, all the good amongst Christians now, which the apostles did in their day and as of the same use and benefit to the church of every age as their planting and watering was to the first.
+I reverence them as doing, or fitted to do, all the good amongst Christians now that the apostles did in their day, and as of the same use and benefit to the church of every age as their planting and watering was to the first.

-But now if this is not thought to be the fullness of regard that is due to the holy messengers of God, if anyone will still be so learnedly wise as to affirm that though Paul's preaching in his epistles, while he was alive, was indeed only bare planting and watering, but the same epistles being published after his death got another nature, became full of divine and living power such a one has no right to laugh (as the doctor does) at the silly Mohammedan who believes the Koran to be uncreated.
+If this is not enough regard for the holy messengers of God, if anyone is so learnedly wise as to affirm that though Paul's epistles, while he was alive, were indeed only bare planting and watering, but the same epistles being published after his death got another nature and became full of divine and living power, such a one has no right to laugh (as the doctor does) at the silly Mohammedan who believes the Koran to be uncreated.
 For wherever there is divine efficacy there must be an uncreated power.
-And if, as the doctor says, the scriptures of the New Testament are the only constant abode and supreme illumination of the Spirit of God with us, all that is said of the eternal Spirit of God, of the uncreated light and might, ought to be said of them; that they are the Word that was God, was with God and they are our true Immanuel or God within us.
+If, as the doctor says, the scriptures of the New Testament are the only constant abode and supreme illumination of the Spirit of God with us, all that is said of the eternal Spirit of God, of the uncreated light and might, ought to be said of them--that they are the Word that was God, was with God and they are our true Immanuel or God within us.